bosagora/agora/devel/testnet/README.md

   addresses_to_register:
     - "agora://2.tcp.ngrok.io:14476"
 ```
-And then you can run your validator as described in the previous sections.
+And then, you can run your validator as described in the previous sections.

 ## Updating your node